Boomerang Band has been entertaining a loyal following on the Central

 child and added guitar in his teen years playing for “Folk Mass” in the Catholic

 Church during the 1960’s.
-He even recorded an album with Jim Strathdee in 1967 called
+He recorded an album with Jim Strathdee in 1967 called

 “New Wine.”
 Following a one year vacation in Vietnam, Rich toured the US playing

 entertain Boy Scouts around campsite fire pits.
-Rich sings, plays guitar, piano
+Rich sings, plays guitar, keyboard

 and bouzouki for Boomerang.